johncoleman83/mini-tweet-bot/README.md

 ## Description

-This Repo has my (David John Coleman II) integration of the tweepy library to auto generate tweets, retweets, and to follow users.
-There is a custom integration with twitter to allow anyone from the public to post tweets to the specified twitter account.
+This Repo has my (David John Coleman II) integration of the tweepy python library to auto generate tweets, retweets, and to follow users.
+There is a custom integration with twitter to allow multiple users or anyone from the public to post tweets to one specified twitter account.
+The current specified twitter account is listed here: https://twitter.com/are_no_one;
+however, any account can be substituted such as a tourist destination twitter account or company account.
 The app is designed to run on cloudfoundry apps with IBM Bluemix.

 ## Documentation
 For integration with IBM Bluemix, cloudfoundry apps, see: [README.md](https://github.com/IBM-bluemix/get-started-python)